-Another precedent to our model is the multiplayer multicommodity flow problem introduced by the present authors with co-authors [3].
-As in the aforementioned model, each agent controls a subnetwork.
-Here agents have hard demands that must be satisfied, and instead of the exchange of arc capacities, there are bilateral agreements specifying source-destination pairs between which one agent undertakes to route the traffic of the other in exchange for a specified per-unit payment.
-The agents who undertake the routing can freely choose the route in their own network.
+Another precedent to our model is the multiplayer multicommodity flow problem introduced by the present authors with co-authors [5].
+As in the aforementioned model, each agent controls a subnetwork, but players have hard demands that must be satisfied.
+Instead of the exchange of arc capacities, there are bilateral agreements specifying source-destination pairs between which one agent undertakes to route the traffic of another in exchange for a specified per-unit payment.